Use grid to position content within a responsive layout.

 You can add any child elements (e.g., headings, images, div blocks, etc.) inside a grid.
 By default, every new grid child will populate an individual grid cell and fill in the next available cell from left to right.
 If there are no more available cells in a row, a new row will be generated to house the new grid children.

-How to change the direction in which grid content flows
+Change the direction grid content flows

-How to manually position content in a grid
+Manually position content in a grid

 Manually-placed grid children remain in their designated grid cell whereas automatically-placed grid children move into the next cell to accommodate new grid children.